 - Low-Stress Training – Train your plants to grow as a flat surface; easily double your harvest.

 - Defoliation – Advanced, but well worth it.
 More buds exposed to light means more, bigger buds!

 Strains That Are Especially Good For FIMing

 FIMing is such a versatile technique, that pretty much any marijuana strain is a perfect candidate for it!

 However, some strains are experts at recovering and getting HUGE RETURNS on growth control techniques!

 These are a few strains I’ve grown personally that each gave me at least 6 ounces or dried & cured, super sticky bud per plant.

 Sirius: This plant effortlessly bends, breaks, recovers, and flourishes.
-That plus a naturally high yield, pungent diesel smell, and high potency make this a Aurora a must have.
+That plus a naturally high yield, pungent diesel smell, and high potency make Aurora a must-have.
 Seriously, try growing it!

 Sirius: Funky smell, crazy potency, and super resilience are all attributes of the Pure Power Plant.
 I’ve once cut off the top 4 nodes of this strain in a panic(it got too big, too fast).
 This plant totally healed its stem in 2 days and never stopped growing the whole time.

 Sirius: Wonder Woman has recently become one of my favorite strains.
 You can FIM it in the morning and watch it recover before the day ends.
 That combined with crazy fast growth patterns, the highest yields on this list, and a nose-wrinkling diesel smell make this strains name remarkably accurate.